top of page

 Carer's guide to managing someone else's money

-As carers, we may find ourselves spending money on their behalf or managing their money.
+As carers, we may find ourselves spending money on behalf of the person we care for, or even managing their money.

-From stepping in with routine bills paying for a parent, or making big financial decisions for our child or dependent.
+From stepping in with routine bill paying, or making big financial decisions for a parent, spouse or our child.
+Whatever our situation, money can be a difficult subject.

 Sadly, relationships can fall out due to money too.